christopher-tuttle/poet/src/README.md

 I looked at `warp`, `hyper`, and `rocket`, and it looks like `rocket` is well-used, developer-friendly, and actively staffed.
 So Rocket it is.

+### Templating library: Tera

+Both `tera` and `handlebars` are supported by `rocket`, and they seem to be more or less equivalent.
+I'm picking Tera for now because I found some code snippets and their documentation looks pretty good.

 ### Command-line flags library: `clap`

 I started by looking at std::env::args, which would be not too bad for